guybartal/CaptureTheFlag/README.md

 # Capture the flag
+## Breaking the walls between virtual gaming and real world with IoT devices and Microsoft Azure

 * Combine Unity 3D Game development with IOT devices and utilizing Azure Service Fabric as a backed
 * We install on the wall two Red & Blue LED matrix one on each side of the screen
 * Audience downloads the game from mobile store or play on browser